lisa-lumos/python/09-decorators-generators.md

 Realistically, you will not write the new_decorator function.
 Instead, you will be using a web framework or someone else's library, and only need to prepend the `@new_decorator` row to render a new website or point to another page.
 It is commonly used in web frameworks such as Django or Flask.

+## Generators
+Generator functions allow us to write a function that can send back a value and then automatically resume to pick up where it left off.
+In this way, we can generate a sequence of values over time. => more memory efficient.

+The advantage: instead of having to compute an entire series of values up front, the generator computes one value, and waits until the next values is called for.

+This is what range() function does.
+It keeps track of the last number and the step size, to provide a flow of numbers.
+It doesn't produce a giant list at once in memory.
+If a user does need the list, they need to transform the generator to a list, like `list(range(0, 10))`.